 If your dog breed is classified as a dangerous breed by the country (or region) that you are visiting, there may be more onerous obligations for wearing a muzzle.
 Your dog may be required to wear a muzzle on public transport even if other dogs are not required.
 Plus often these dog breeds are obligated to always wear a muzzle in public.

-To find out if your dog’s breed is dangerous, check out the rules for the country you are visiting.
-(I will write more about this soon.)
+To find out if your dog’s breed is classified as dangerous, check out the rules for the country you are visiting.
 This applies in many countries including France and Spain.
-Examples of breeds of dogs that may be classified as dangerous include Staffordshire Bull Terrier, Mastiffs and Rottweilers.
-Some breeds may also be restricted from entry, so always investigate if these rules could apply to your dog.
+Examples of breeds of dogs that may be classified as dangerous include American Bull Terrier, Mastiffs and Rottweilers.
+Some breeds may also be restricted from entry to the country, so always investigate if these rules could apply to your dog.

 4. Enforcement of Dog Muzzle Rules